After two hours of coding, your variable is still undefined

 - Node doesn’t wait for your database call to finish before rendering a page

-- your get TypeError: undefined is not an object when accessing your variables after a call
+- you get Cannot read property of undefined when accessing your variable after a call

 - your HTTP calls fire at the same time, not after each other like you intended